vineeth-krishnan/Wall-E_ExpenseTracker/README.md

 # Wall-E - The Expense Tracker
-An expenese tracker to keep track of you daily expenses
+An expense tracker to keep track of you daily expenses

 ## Libraries Used:
     -Firebase - https://firebase.google.com